Best place to find information and services that your council provides...

 A maintained nursery is managed by a governing body and is usually on the site of a primary school.

 Maintained nurseries in St Helens offer places for three and four-year-olds the year before they start school, but children may be able to go sooner if there are enough places.

-Broad Oak, Grange Valley, Rainhill, Sutton Manor, Thatto Heath and The District C.E. primary schools offer some two-year-olds places.
+Broad Oak and Thatto Heath primary schools offer some two-year-olds places.